Platelet Rich Plasma (PRP) Treatment

 Platelet-Rich Plasma (PRP) is a substance produced by our own bodies, which can be extracted and directly injected into the skin to promote healing and reverse the physical signs of aging.
 PRP is a product of your own plasma-rich blood.

 The reason why plasma is so ideally suited to promoting healing is that it contains proteins that help the blood clot, therefore promoting cell growth.
 Before an injection, we isolate this plasma-rich blood and concentrate it.
-PRP injections are among the numerous anti-wrinkle injections offered by Jessica
+PRP injections are among the numerous anti-wrinkle injections offered by Jessica L., RPN.

 Other benefits include: